JosephS2000/Tinkering-Audio-COMP120/README.md

 ## Instructions

-Unity is required in order to run both of the programs.
+Unity Version 2018.4.2f (64-bit) is required in order to run both of the programs.

 ## Contract 1